 - Now, $ 1000 will be charged to the income statement as a depreciation expense for 8 continuous years.
 Although, all the amount is paid for the machine at the time of purchase, however, the expense is charged over a period of time.

 - After the useful life of the machine is over, the carrying value of the asset will be only $ 2000.
-The management will sell the asset and if it is sold above the salvage value a profit will be booked in the income statement or else a loss if sold below the salvage value.
-The amount earned after selling the asset will be shown as the cash inflow in the cash flow statement and same will be entered in the cash and cash equivalents line of the balance sheet.
+The management will sell the asset, and if it is sold above the salvage value, a profit will be booked in the income statement or else a loss if sold below the salvage value.
+The amount earned after selling the asset will be shown as the cash inflow in the cash flow statement, and the same will be entered in the cash and cash equivalents line of the balance sheet.

 - It is the simplest method of depreciating an asset.